tonybolo/telegram-bot-starter/README.md

 # Telegram bot starter based on [grammY](https://grammy.dev)
+# It's a copy of https://github.com/Borodutch/telegram-bot-starter

 Please, enjoy this starter template for Telegram bots based on [grammY](https://grammy.dev).
 It includes most common middlewares, MongoDB integration, language picker and internationalization and shows basic encapsulation techniques used by me.

 # Installation and local launch

-1. Clone this repo: `git clone https://github.com/Borodutch/telegram-bot-starter`
+1. Clone this repo: `git clone https://github.com/tonybolo/telegram-bot-starter`
 2. Launch the [mongo database](https://www.mongodb.com/) locally
 3. Create `.env` with the environment variables listed below
 4. Run `yarn` in the root folder